 Tips for Growing Anthurium Papillilaminum

-- The Anthurium Papillilaminum plant is a rare houseplant, so you may not find it in a lot of stores.
+- The Anthurium Papillilaminum plant is a rare houseplant, so you may not find it in many stores.

-- Therefore, please ensure that you maintain its ideal environment for the healthiest growth.
+- Therefore, please maintain its ideal environment for the healthiest growth.

 - Please water the Anthurium Papillilaminum plant regularly to avoid overheating and drying out of the leaves.